9 Sonoma Wineries With Spectacular Views

 It’s all bubble, bubble, no toil or trouble at this iconic Sebastopol sparkling-wine-centric winery.
 It has an east-facing view of its vineyards and, on clear days, all the way to the Mayacamas mountain range and Mt.
 St. Helena.
 Fog seeps into this Green Valley of Russian River Valley site morning and evening, refreshing the grapes, yet the days can be gloriously sunny for sipping Champagne-quality bubblies and taking in the visuals.

-As outstanding as the sparkling wines are (still chardonnays and pinot noirs, too), tastings ($30) are casual, non-fussy and staged from a redwood barn-style building (spitting tasted wines down the hill to stay sober is not only OK, but encouraged).
-Seated tastings in a gazebo are offered on weekends, also $30.
+As outstanding as the sparkling wines are (still Chardonnays and Pinot Noirs, too), tastings ($35) are casual, non-fussy and staged from a redwood barn-style building (spitting tasted wines down the hill to stay sober is not only OK, but encouraged).
+Seated tastings in a gazebo are offered on weekends from May 25 to Sept.
+1 ($85).

 9786 Ross Station Road, Sebastopol, 707-887-1507, ironhorsevineyards.com